sooftware/kospeech/.github/ISSUE_TEMPLATE/quesion.md

 ---
-name: Custom issue template
+name: Quesion
-about: Describe this issue template's purpose here.
+about: Question about this project
 title: ''
 labels: ''
 assignees: sooftware